Boutique B&B in an opulent Victorian townhouse between the city centre and the West End”

 Next door, with views to the rear, is Thistle, which has soft pink and caramel colours, and a separate loo and shower room.
 Immediately above on the second floor, Heather is more metro-masculine, with black, white, silver and charcoal décor and a roomy white-tiled bathroom.
 Both of these rooms look out over gardens and the green dome of the Mitchell Library.

-At the front of the second floor, Blue Suite is another generous room, this time decorated in shades of pewter and blue.
+At the front of the second floor, Blue Suite is another generous room.
 From the windows, the Italianate Trinity College towers can be seen clearly.
 Inside, it has a dove-grey carpet, a royal blue velvet sofabed in the lounge area, and a free-standing roll-top tub and monsoon shower in the glitzy bathroom.

-Ground-floor Tartan (not available during the winter months, when Laura and Shane take it over) has a period fireplace and decorative cornicing, with white décor, a bathtub and a monsoon shower.
+Ground-floor Tartan has a period fireplace and decorative cornicing, with white décor, a bathtub and a monsoon shower.

 All the rooms are lovely and have fold-out wooden window shutters, plasma TVs with DVD players, remote-controlled underfloor heating in the bathrooms, and duck-down pillows and duvets on super-kingsize beds (the bed in Thistle can convert into 2 singles).
 Tea and coffee-making facilities, iPod docks, bathrobes, hairdryers, thick towels and toiletries are also provided.

 - DVD player